St. Louis, MO

 If you were prescribed Elmiron and developed any of these injuries, contact an Elmiron vision loss lawyer right away to discuss your legal options, including filing an Elmiron lawsuit.

 If you were prescribed Elmiron (pentosan polysulfate sodium) and experienced maculopathy, reduced vision, retinal injury, other adverse side effects, you could be eligible for an Elmiron lawsuit.
-If you took Elmiron and were diagnosed with any of the above symptoms, we will work to seek the following damages for you:
+If you took Elmiron and were diagnosed with any of the above symptoms, you may be entitled to compensation for any losses that you incurred as a result of your injuries.

-Your Elmiron vision loss lawyer will work to gain compensation for your losses through a Elmiron lawsuit settlement or verdict.
+Your Elmiron vision loss lawyer will work to gain compensation for your losses through an Elmiron lawsuit settlement or verdict.

 Your state’s statute of limitations bars the amount of time you have to take legal action after your injuries are first developed or discovered, so do not hesitate to reach out to an Elmiron vision loss lawyer right away.